kilofox/kohana/modules/database/guide/database/config.md

     unset(Database::$instances['default']);

-If you want to disconnect all of the database instances at once:
+If you want to disconnect all the database instances at once:

     Database::$instances = [];